 Using a Digital Platform

 With new software coming out, it is easier now than ever before to create artwork with digital programs.
 There are tons of resources out there to help get you started on using these apps.
 Using a digital program helps save you time by removing tasks like photographing or scanning your artwork and has a shorter creation time.
+There are tons of resources out there to help get you started on using these apps.
 Apps artists use include Procreate, Photoshop, and Illustrator.

 Procreate is our favorite for the before-mentioned reasons.
 However, there are other great options like Photoshop and Illustrator, that have more features.
 Photoshop is a must-have for final touches to your physical artwork before uploading.

 Photoshop is one of the classic and best editing tools.
-It comes with a huge variety of options to edit your art.
-However, for watercolor clipart, it is crucial to remember that less edits are better than more.
+It comes with a huge variety of options to edit your cart.
+However, for watercolor clipart, it is crucial to remember that fewer edits are better than more.
 This helps the watercolor look realistic and natural.
 You want to avoid your watercolor clipart looking artificial.

 Sometimes when taking photos of your artwork, you might find certain photos are dull after uploading.
 While on the other hand, scanned artwork can suffer from light saturation.
 The issue that needs editing depends on the art piece, your equipment, and the photo or scan you took.